opensearch-project/documentation-website/_im-plugin/ism/policies.md

 You can use the same options for `ctx` variables as the [notification](#notification) operation.

-## Sample policy with ISM template
+## Sample policy with ISM template for auto rollover

-The following sample template policy is for a rollover use case.
+If you want to skip the rollover action for an index, you can set this index setting `index.plugins.index_state_management.rollover_skip` to true.

 1. Create a policy with an `ism_template` field: